Rophpad/pseudoe/README.md

-## Pseudude
+## Pseudoe
-Pseudude is a library to create users pseudonyms.
+Pseudoe is a library to create users pseudonyms.